Why the Hell isn't this on DVD yet? -- Number 67

-Frequent flashbacks flesh out the lifelong bond between the two friends and their friendly rivalry for Clark, who ultimately chose the safe Hudson, but wonders about the road not taken.
+Frequent flashbacks flesh out the lifelong bond between the two friends and their friendly rivalry for Clark, who ultimately chose safe bet Hudson, but wonders about the road not taken.
 She also worries about her husband, who can't match Martin's draw or marksmanship.
 In short, there's next to nothing in SHOWDOWN that you haven't seen dozens of times, and screenwriter Taylor even acknowledges the lack of freshness by having Clark reference Damon and Pytheus halfway through.

 Since Martin has the showier role by far, Hudson is mostly required to be sturdy and bland.
 He's nevertheless solid and avoids being completely overshadowed, getting in some great moments of his own when concocting a story to potentially help Dino post-capture and silently reminiscing about their friendship.